rajesh-nitc/terraform-gcp-foundation/README.md

-# gcp-foundation
+# terraform-gcp-foundation

-Example repo showing how to build a secure cloud foundation.
-It is made up of following parts:
+This is made up of following parts:
 - core (0* and $vpc-sc)
 - gke (1*)
 - data (2*)